rundect/rundect/README.md

-### Hi, I'm Roman and I'm Junior Backend Developer 👋
+### Hi, I'm Roman and I'm Middle Backend Developer 👋

 How to reach me:
 <p align='left'>